LamTienDat/ethereum-docs/part4-backend-integration/README.md

 ---

-## 📝 Ghi chú
+## 📝 Notes

 ### Testing

-Tất cả ví dụ mặc định chạy trên **Sepolia Testnet**. Để chuyển sang mainnet:
+All examples run on **Sepolia Testnet** by default.
+To switch to mainnet:

-1. Đổi `RPC_URL` trong `.env`
+1. Change `RPC_URL` in `.env`
-2. Đảm bảo wallet có ETH thật
+2. Ensure wallet has real ETH
-3. Test kỹ trước khi deploy
+3. Test thoroughly before deployment
 4. **CAREFUL**: Mainnet = Real money!

 ### Production Deployment

-Khi deploy production:
+When deploying to production:

-- [ ] Sử dụng secret management service
+- [ ] Use secret management service
-- [ ] Setup monitoring và alerting
+- [ ] Setup monitoring and alerting
 - [ ] Implement proper logging
-- [ ] Database cho tracking transactions
+- [ ] Database for tracking transactions
-- [ ] Load balancing cho RPC calls
+- [ ] Load balancing for RPC calls
-- [ ] Backup và recovery plan
+- [ ] Backup and recovery plan
 - [ ] Security audit
 - [ ] Rate limiting
 - [ ] Error tracking (Sentry)